 #1 A girl’s war against bears

-When one day bears around the world awaken to a higher level of intelligence, a war between them and the humans becomes all but inevitable.
-Many years later, mankind and bearkind live separated by magical barrier, until one day the alarms sound and speakers announce that a bear has been detected wandering the streets.
+When one day bears around the world awaken to a higher level of intelligence, a war between them and humanity becomes all but inevitable.
+Many years later, mankind and bearkind live separated by a magical barrier, until one day the alarms sound and speakers announce that a bear has been detected wandering the streets.